 The modern food retail sector in Senegal has become increasingly competitive over recent years.
 Distribution occurs both by modern and traditional systems.
-Lebanese, Turkish, and Chinese merchants play an important role in the import-export business, along with local traders specializing in wholesale and retail distribution of consumer goods5.
+Lebanese, Turkish, and Chinese merchants play an important role in the import-export business, along with local traders specializing in wholesale and retail distribution of consumer goods.
 The sector is currently dominated by hypermarkets and conventional supermarkets - most of them from foreign brands such as Hypermarket Exclusive, Auchan, Casino, Super U, and Carrefour.
 These companies import food products directly from Europe and Asia.
 Most of these stores are in Dakar, and their main customers are middle- and upper-class Senegalese consumers and expatriates.
-However, the expatriate population is small, constituting approximately one percent of the total population.
+However, the expatriate population is small, constituting approximately two percent of the total population.
 Some of the retail establishments have opened smaller retail outlets in neighborhoods around Dakar for greater convenience, offering local and imported products.
 Newer to market niche retailers such as the American Food Store or Jayma C-Store are emerging to challenge the dominance of these French and Indian banners in the modern segment.
 Most urban Senegalese consumers still shop for food at large local markets and small boutiques.
 OAA Dakar contacts report there are nearly 35,000 small boutiques stores nationwide, including nearly 15,000 in Dakar alone, often with multiple boutiques operating in the same city block.

 The supermarkets' clientele is likely to increase thanks to rapid urbanization, the growing middle class, expats, and high-income consumers who demand for high value-added products.
 Nevertheless, the informal sector and independent grocery stores continue to dominate the Senegalese mass retail market.
 Moreover, one budding trend has been e-commerce as a growing portion of the urban population has started ordering groceries online.
 In fact, about 60 e-commerce businesses have opened in recent years.
 The online food delivery services provide market access for food producers in Senegal.
 Club Tiossane, for example, sources food products domestically and distributes to households, supermarkets, gas stations, and informal retail shops and boutiques.
+E-commerce growth in Senegal is fueled by increasing Internet connectivity and use of smartphones, increasing consumer trust in online transactions, and the emergence of secure electronic payment solutions.